dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_5.md

 > ```
 > Revisit the first two questions with this optimization.

-The answer do not change.
+The answer does not change.

 _Remarks._
 The version with `=` contains some more information though.
-In particular it can deal better with questions related to termination.
+In particular it can deal better with questions related to termination as it will explore descending chains exhaustively.

 ## QO with Finite Basis